teric1024/107-1-R-data-analysis-course/week_3/README.md

 - At home
     - how to rotate the x text vertically
     - get all the team name from data by using function "append()"
+    - use function, is.na(), to know if we load every data